Child Support Laws In Texas By Jeffery O. Anderson Board Certified in Family Law

 In Texas, there is a cap to the amount of child support which will be ordered.
 Unless there are needs of the children which go beyond the limits of the cap, then child support will be based on a maximum of $9,200.00 per month net income.
 For one child, that means $1,840.00 per month.For two children, it’s $2,300.00 per month and so on.

 When does child support end?

 Courts in Texas do not have the ability to order child support after the child has turned eighteen and graduated from high school, whichever is later.
 There is an exception to that rule: if there is an adult disabled child, who is not able to care for his or herself, the Court can order the payment of child support to continue indefinitely.
-Read more on child custody & support for children with disabilities here.
+Visit our child custody & support for children with disabilities pages for more information.